zhenga8533/bbvw-wiki/docs/pokemon/mr-mime.md

 ### Tutor Moves

-Mr-Mime cannot learn any moves from tutors.
+Mr Mime cannot learn any moves from tutors.